 This difference can be made visible using

 When the file is read, the kernel adds the zeroes where needed.
-Therefore, sparse files save space, but add some CPU overhead.
+Therefore, sparse files save space, but add both CPU and IO overhead.

 Improving on read/write speeds

 Even though the read/write speeds are mostly dependent on the actual hardware in use, the best filesystem can be found by simply looping over them: